The Flood Property Assessment Program

 What happens after I register for the program?

-A case manager will contact property owners within 24 hours of registering with Service NSW to schedule an initial property assessment.
-Applicants will be assigned their own case manager who will be available to answer questions at any stage of the process.
+You will be assigned your own case manager, who will be available to answer questions at any stage of the process.

 Can I attend the inspection?

-The inspection can be a difficult process and property owners might decide to bring a support person with them.
-Where possible, case managers can arrange for a support person to be present during the allocated inspection time.
+The inspection can be a difficult process and you might decide to bring a support person with you.

 What happens after the inspection?